 Every payment out of the Charity's bank accounts will be evidenced by the following documentation:

 An original invoice (never against a supplier's statement or final demand).
 That original invoice will be retained by the Charity and filed.
-The cheque signatory should ensure that it is referenced with:

-Cheque number

-Date cheque drawn

-Amount of cheque

 Once paid, the invoice will be marked paid and filed, together with the approved payment requisition form.

-If paid electronically, the invoice/document should have marked on it the date it was paid online and the signature of the two authorised individuals that authorised the payment.

-The only exceptions to cheques or electronic payments not being supported by an original invoice are Items such as advanced booking fees for a future course, deposit for a venue, VAT, etc. Here a cheque requisition form will be used and a photocopy of the cheque kept.
+The only exceptions to payments not being supported by an original invoice are Items such as advanced booking fees for a future course, deposit for a venue, VAT, etc. Other payment request info should be kept as support for these payments.

 3) Wages and Salaries.
 There will be a clear trail to show the authority and reason for every such payment.
 All employees will be paid within the PAYE and National Insurance regulations.
-Details of each payroll run must be maintained on file and the payroll payments should be authorised by two Trustees.
+Details of each payroll run must be maintained on file and the payroll payments should be authorised by at least one Trustees.

 All staff appointments will be authorised by the Board and records will be maintained to document the start dates and salary level.
 Similarly, all changes in hours and variable payments such as overtime, etc, will be authorised by the Board.

-Petty cash records must be maintained on no less frequent than a weekly basis and the level of float will be agreed by the Finance Committee.
+Petty cash records must be maintained on no less frequent than a monthly basis and the level of float will be agreed by the Finance Committee.
 The CEO will hold the petty cash float, but may delegate this function.
-The petty cash held must be reconciled on at least a monthly basis and all petty cash spends must be supported by a receipt and, where impractical, a petty cash voucher should be recorded to document the nature of the spend.
+The petty cash held must be reconciled on at least a quarterly basis and all petty cash spends must be supported by a receipt and, where impractical, a petty cash voucher should be recorded to document the nature of the spend.

 The Charity will, if asked, reimburse expenditure paid for personally by staff in relation to bona fide Charity purposes, subject to the following conditions: